AlibabaCloudDocs/ros/intl.en-US/Resource Types/RDS/ALIYUN::RDS::DBInstance.md

 ```
 ROSTemplateFormatVersion: '2015-09-01'
 Parameters:
-  PeriodType:
-    Type: String
-    Description: Charge period for created instances.
+  AllocatePublicConnection:
     AllowedValues:
+    - 'True'
+    - 'true'
+    - 'False'
+    - 'false'
+    Description: If true, allocate public connection automate.
+    Type: Boolean
+  AutoRenew:
+    AllowedValues:
+    - 'True'
+    - 'true'
-      - Month
+    - 'False'
-      - Year
+    - 'false'
+    Description: 'Specifies whether to enable auto-renewal.
+Valid values: true and
+      false.
+Note

+      :Monthly subscription: The auto-renewal cycle is one month.

+      Annual subscription: The auto-renewal cycle is one year.'
+    Type: Boolean
+  BackupRetentionPeriod:
-    Default: Month
+    Default: 7
+    Description: 'The retention period of the data backup.
+Value range: 7 to 730.
+      The default value is the original value.
+Note When the BackupPolicyMode parameter
+      is set to LogBackupPolicy, this parameter is required.'
+    Type: Number
   Category:
-    Type: String
-    Description: |-
-      The edition of the instance.
-Valid values:
-      Basic: specifies to use the Basic Edition.
-      HighAvailability: specifies to use the High-availability Edition.
-      AlwaysOn: specifies to use the Cluster Edition.
-      Finance: specifies to use the Enterprise Edition.
     AllowedValues:
     - Basic
     - HighAvailability
     - AlwaysOn
     - Finance
-  PrivateIpAddress:
+    Description: 'The edition of the instance.
+Valid values:

+      Basic: specifies to use the Basic Edition.

+      HighAvailability: specifies to use the High-availability Edition.

+      AlwaysOn: specifies to use the Cluster Edition.

+      Finance: specifies to use the Enterprise Edition.'
     Type: String
-    Description: The private ip for created instance.
-  ResourceGroupId:
+  ConnectionMode:
+    Description: 'Connection Mode for database instance,support ''Standard'' and ''Safe''
+      mode.
+Default is RDS system assigns. '
     Type: String
-    Description: Resource group id.
-  TargetDedicatedHostIdForSlave:
+  ConnectionStringPrefix:
+    AllowedPattern: '[a-zA-Z0-9-]{8,64}'
+    Description: "The prefix of the endpoint. \nOnly the prefix of the CurrentConnectionString\
+      \ parameter value can be modified.\nThe prefix must be 8 to 64 characters in\
+      \ length and can contain letters, digits, and hyphens (-). "
     Type: String
-    Description: >-
-      The ID of the host to which the instance belongs if you create a secondary
-      instance in a host group.
+  ConnectionStringType:
+    AllowedValues:
+    - Inner
+    - Public
+    Default: Inner
+    Description: 'The endpoint type of the instance, allow values: Inner, Public'
+    Type: String
+  DBInstanceClass:
+    Description: Database instance type.
+Refer the RDS database instance type reference,
+      such as 'rds.mys2.large', 'rds.mss1.large', 'rds.pg.s1.small' etc
+    Type: String
+  DBInstanceDescription:
+    Description: Description of created database instance.
+    Type: String
   DBInstanceNetType:
-    Type: String
-    Description: >-
-      Database instance net type, default is Intranet.Internet for public
-      access, Intranet for private access.
     AllowedValues:
     - Internet
     - Intranet
     Default: Intranet
-  DBTimeZone:
+    Description: Database instance net type, default is Intranet.Internet for public
+      access, Intranet for private access.
     Type: String
-    Description: >-
-      The UTC time zone of the instance.
-Valid values: -12:00 to +12:00.
-The
-      time zone must be an integer value such as +08:00.
-Values such as +08:30
-      are not allowed.
-  DedicatedHostGroupId:
-    Type: String
-    Description: >-
-      The ID of the host group to which the instance belongs if you create an
-      instance in a host group.
-  Port:
+  DBInstanceStorage:
+    Description: Database instance storage size. mysql is [5,1000]. sql server 2008r2
+      is [10,1000], sql server 2012/2012_web/2016-web is [20,1000].
+PostgreSQL and
+      PPAS is [5,2000].
+Increased every 5 GB, Unit in GB
     Type: Number
+  DBInstanceStorageType:
-    Description: The port of the database service.
+    Description: 'The storage type of the instance.
+Valid values:

-    MinValue: 1
-    MaxValue: 65535
-  EncryptionKey:
+      local_ssd: specifies to use local SSDs.
+This is the recommended storage type.

+      cloud_ssd: specifies to use standard SSDs.

+      cloud_essd: specifies to use enhanced SSDs.'
     Type: String
-    Description: >-
-      The ID of the encryption key that is used to encrypt data on SSDs in the
-      region.
-You can view the encryption key ID in the Key Management Service
-      (KMS) console.
-You can also create an encryption key.
-  PreferredBackupPeriod:
-    Type: CommaDelimitedList
-    Description: >-
-      The backup period.
-Separate multiple values with commas (,).
-The default
-      value is the original value.
-Valid values:Monday Tuesday Wednesday
-      Thursday Friday Saturday Sunday Note When the BackupPolicyMode parameter
-      is set to DataBackupPolicy, this parameter is required.
-  SlaveZoneIds:
-    Type: Json
-    Description: >-
-      List of slave zone ids can specify slave zone ids when creating the
-      high-availability or enterprise edition instance.
-Meanwhile, VSwitchId
-      needs to pass in the corresponding vswitch id to the slave zone by order.
-      For example, ZoneId = "zone-a" and SlaveZoneIds = ["zone-c", "zone-b"],
-      then the VSwitchId must be "vsw-zone-a,vsw-zone-c,vsw-zone-b".
-Of course,
-      you can also choose automatic allocation, for example, ZoneId = "zone-a"
-      and SlaveZoneIds = ["Auto", "Auto"], then the VSwitchId must be
-      "vsw-zone-a,Auto,Auto".
-The list contains up to 2 slave zone ids,
-      separated by commas.
-    MaxLength: 2
-  SecurityIPList:
-    Type: String
-    Description: >-
-      Security ip to access the database instance, combine with comma, 0.0.0.0/0
-      means no limitation.
   DBIsIgnoreCase:
-    Type: Number
-    Description: |-
-      Specifies whether table names are case-sensitive.
+    Description: 'Specifies whether table names are case-sensitive.
 Valid values:

       1: Table names are not case-sensitive.
 This is the default value.

-      0: Table names are case-sensitive.
+      0: Table names are case-sensitive.'
-  DBInstanceStorage:
     Type: Number
-    Description: >-
-      Database instance storage size. mysql is [5,1000]. sql server 2008r2 is
-      [10,1000], sql server 2012/2012_web/2016-web is [20,1000].
-PostgreSQL and
-      PPAS is [5,2000].
-Increased every 5 GB, Unit in GB
   DBMappings:
+    Description: Database mappings to attach to db instance.
     Type: Json
-    Description: Database mappings to attach to db instance.
-  ConnectionStringPrefix:
+  DBParamGroupId:
+    Description: The ID of the parameter template used by the instance.
     Type: String
-    Description: >-
+  DBTimeZone:
+    Description: 'The UTC time zone of the instance.
+Valid values: -12:00 to +12:00.
+      The time zone must be an integer value such as +08:00.
+Values such as +08:30
+      are not allowed.'
+    Type: String
+  DedicatedHostGroupId:
+    Description: The ID of the host group to which the instance belongs if you create
+      an instance in a host group.
+    Type: String
+  EncryptionKey:
-      The prefix of the endpoint.
+    Description: The ID of the encryption key that is used to encrypt data on SSDs

-      Only the prefix of the CurrentConnectionString parameter value can be
-      modified.

-      The prefix must be 8 to 64 characters in length and can contain letters,
-      digits, and hyphens (-).
-    AllowedPattern: '[a-zA-Z0-9-]{8,64}'
+      in the region.
+You can view the encryption key ID in the Key Management Service
+      (KMS) console.
+You can also create an encryption key.
+    Type: String
+  Engine:
+    AllowedValues:
+    - MySQL
+    - SQLServer
+    - PostgreSQL
+    - PPAS
+    - MariaDB
+    Description: Database instance engine type.
+Support MySQL/SQLServer/PostgreSQL/PPAS/MariaDB
+      now.
+    Type: String
+  EngineVersion:
+    Description: 'Database instance version of the relative engine type.Support MySQL:
+      5.5/5.6/5.7/8.0;

+      SQLServer: 2008r2/2012/2012_ent_ha/2012_std_ha/2012_web/2016_ent_ha/2016_std_ha/2016_web/2017_std_ha/2017_ent;

+      PostgreSQL: 9.4/10.0/11.0/12.0;

+      PPAS: 9.3/10.0;

+      MariaDB: 10.3.'
+    Type: String
+  MaintainTime:
+    Description: The period during which the maintenance performs.
+The format is HH:mmZ-HH:mmZ.
+    Type: String
+  MasterUserPassword:
+    Description: 'The master password for the database instance. '
+    MaxLength: 32
+    MinLength: 8
+    Type: String
+  MasterUserType:
+    AllowedValues:
+    - Normal
+    - Super
+    - Sysadmin
+    Default: Normal
+    Description: "Privilege type of account.\n Normal: Common privilege. \n Super:\
+      \ High privilege. \nSysadmin: Super privileges (SA) (only supported by SQL Server)\n\
+      The default value is Normal."
+    Type: String
+  MasterUsername:
+    Description: 'The master user name for the database instance. '
+    Type: String
   MultiAZ:
-    Type: Boolean
-    Description: >-
-      Specifies if the database instance is a multiple Availability Zone
-      deployment.
     AllowedValues:
     - 'True'
     - 'true'
     - 'False'
     - 'false'
     Default: false
-  MaintainTime:
+    Description: 'Specifies if the database instance is a multiple Availability Zone
+      deployment. '
+    Type: Boolean
+  PayType:
+    AllowedValues:
+    - Subscription
+    - PrePaid
+    - PrePay
+    - Prepaid
+    - PayAsYouGo
+    - PostPaid
+    - PayOnDemand
+    - Postpaid
+    Default: Postpaid
+    Description: The charge type of created instance.
     Type: String
-    Description: >-
-      The period during which the maintenance performs.
-The format is
-      HH:mmZ-HH:mmZ.
-  Engine:
+  Period:
+    Default: 1
+    Description: Prepaid time period.
+While choose by pay by month, it could be from
+      1 to 9.
+While choose pay by year, it could be from 1 to 3.
+    MaxValue: 9
+    MinValue: 1
+    Type: Number
+  PeriodType:
+    AllowedValues:
+    - Month
+    - Year
+    Default: Month
+    Description: Charge period for created instances.
     Type: String
+  Port:
+    Description: The port of the database service.
+    MaxValue: 65535
+    MinValue: 1
+    Type: Number
+  PreferredBackupPeriod:
+    Description: The backup period.
+Separate multiple values with commas (,).
+The
+      default value is the original value.
+Valid values:Monday Tuesday Wednesday Thursday
+      Friday Saturday Sunday Note When the BackupPolicyMode parameter is set to DataBackupPolicy,
+      this parameter is required.
+    Type: CommaDelimitedList
+  PreferredBackupTime:
+    Description: 'The time when the backup task is performed.
+Format: yyyy-MM-ddZ-HH:mm:ssZ.Note
+      When the BackupPolicyMode parameter is set to DataBackupPolicy, this parameter
+      is required.'
+    Type: String
+  PrivateIpAddress:
+    Description: The private ip for created instance.
+    Type: String
+  ResourceGroupId:
-    Description: >-
+    Description: Resource group id.
-      Database instance engine type.
-Support
-      MySQL/SQLServer/PostgreSQL/PPAS/MariaDB now.
+    Type: String
+  RoleARN:
+    Description: The Alibaba Cloud Resource Name (ARN) provided to the service account
+      of the instance by your Alibaba Cloud account to connect to KMS.
+You can copy
+      the ARN from the RAM console.
+    Type: String
+  SQLCollectorStatus:
     AllowedValues:
-      - MySQL
+    - Enable
-      - SQLServer
+    - Disabled
+    Description: "Specifies whether to enable or disable the SQL Explorer (SQL audit)\
+      \ feature. \nValid values:Enable | Disabled."
+    Type: String
+  SSLSetting:
+    AllowedValues:
-      - PostgreSQL
+    - Disabled
-      - PPAS
+    - EnabledForPublicConnection
-      - MariaDB
+    - EnabledForInnerConnection
+    Default: Disabled
+    Description: 'Secure Sockets Layer (SSL) link setting of the instance.
+Valid values:

+      Disabled: Disable SSL

+      EnabledForPublicConnection: Public connection address will be protected by the
+      SSL certificate.
+It requires AllocatePublicConnection is true.

+      EnabledForInnerConnection: Private connection address will be protected by the
+      SSL certificate.

+      Default value is Disabled.'
+    Type: String
+  SecurityGroupId:
+    Description: "The ID of the ECS security groups. \nEach RDS instance can be associated\
+      \ with up to three ECS security groups. \nYou must separate them with commas\
+      \ (,). \nTo delete an ECS Security group, leave this parameter empty. \n"
+    Type: String
+  SecurityIPList:
+    Description: Security ip to access the database instance, combine with comma,
+      0.0.0.0/0 means no limitation.
+    Type: String
+  SlaveZoneIds:
+    Description: List of slave zone ids can specify slave zone ids when creating the
+      high-availability or enterprise edition instance.
+Meanwhile, VSwitchId needs
+      to pass in the corresponding vswitch id to the slave zone by order.
+For example,
+      ZoneId = "zone-a" and SlaveZoneIds = ["zone-c", "zone-b"], then the VSwitchId
+      must be "vsw-zone-a,vsw-zone-c,vsw-zone-b".
+Of course, you can also choose automatic
+      allocation, for example, ZoneId = "zone-a" and SlaveZoneIds = ["Auto", "Auto"],
+      then the VSwitchId must be "vsw-zone-a,Auto,Auto".
+The list contains up to 2
+      slave zone ids, separated by commas.
+    MaxLength: 2
+    Type: Json
   Tags:
-    Type: Json
-    Description: >-
-      The tags of an instance.
+    Description: 'The tags of an instance.

-      You should input the information of the tag with the format of the
+      You should input the information of the tag with the format of the Key-Value,
-      Key-Value, such as {"key1":"value1","key2":"value2", ... "key5":"value5"}.
+      such as {"key1":"value1","key2":"value2", ... "key5":"value5"}.

       At most 5 tags can be specified.